This Step: Get a Drivers License

 *You must provide a road test vehicle that displays current registration.
 Before your road test begins, an examiner will inspect the vehicle equipment and ensure everything is in good working order.

 With your required documents and fees in hand, head to the ND DOT office with a licensed driver.
 If you are younger than 16 years old, you must be accompanied by your parent or legal guardian.
 The state requires parents or legal guardians to sign an authorization stating the need for you to drive their vehicle.

 If you fail any of the license exams, the state allows you to retest.
 However, you won't be allowed to retake your test the same day.

 Restricted North Dakota License

-If you are 18 or older, you'll receive an ND operator's license.
-With an operator’s license you can drive unsupervised at any time.
+With an operator's license you can drive unsupervised at any time.